duckdb/duckdb-web/docs/sql/data_types/interval.md

 ---
 layout: docu
 title: Interval Type
-blurb: An interval specifies a period of time measured in units of a specific date part like years, days, seconds, or others.
+blurb: Intervals represent a period of time measured in months, days, milliseconds, or a combination thereof.
 ---

-Intervals represent a period of time.
-This period can be measured in a specific unit or combination of units, for example years, days, or seconds.
+Intervals represent a period of time and are stored in units of months, days, milliseconds, or a combination thereof.
 Intervals are generally used to *modify* timestamps or dates by either adding or subtracting them.
+Three base units are necessary because months don't have a unique number of days and days don't have a unique number of milliseconds.

 <div class="narrow_table"></div>